fatihbilgi/fatihbilgi/README.md

 <h3 align="center">A software engineering student on the path to a full stack developer.</h3>

-- 🌱 I’m currently learning **Python, Java programming and working on cyber security**
+- 🌱 I’m currently learning **Java, Java Spring, Java Swing and Kotlin, working on web-based and mobil application**

-- 💬 Ask me about **Java, Cyber Security, Web Development**
+- 💬 Ask me about **Java, Web Development, Mobil App Development**

 - 📫 How to reach me **fatih_blg@outlook.com**